 I would like to personally welcome you to the University of the Pacific, Sacramento Campus, Department of Public Safety webpages.
 Our Mission is to provide a safe and secure campus environment which allows our students, faculty, staff and visitors to study, work, visit, and live.
 Our Mission is accomplished through a commitment to public service, training, and open communication with our campus community.

 The Pacific Sacramento Campus Public Safety Department provides 24-hour patrol and crime prevention services for the Sacramento campus, along with its students, employees and visitors.
-The Public Safety Office is located in the Muddox Building at 3451 Fifth Ave.
-You are welcome to stop by and visit with our dedicated Public Safety Officers.
+The Public Safety Office is located at 2981 32nd St. You are welcome to stop by and visit with our dedicated Public Safety Officers.

 Our Public Safety Officers will provide an escort for students and staff members to and from campus parking lots, offices and campus residences.
 To request a Safe Walk escort, call 916.739.7200 or contact the attendant on duty at the Law Library circulation desk.